gardenbuilder-app/gardenbuilder-backend-python/README.md

 # Gardenbuilder

-Main project for Gardenbuilder
+GraphQL API and database interface for Gardenbuilder

 ## About

-Made with Django, React, Postgres and GraphQL
+Made with Django, Postgres and GraphQL

 ## Before running